lorenzopicoli/lomnia-plugins/legacy-locations/README.md

 gzip locations_raw.jsonl
 ```

-The jsonlines will have more than one type of record.
-The initial one from my own server:
+The jsonlines will look like this

 ```
 {